 What is Zelle?

-Zelle launched its instant payment service in June 2017.
-Since then, it has become one of the most popular methods for sending money in the United States.
+Since its inception in June 2017, Zelle’s instant payment service has exploded in popularity.
+It has established itself as one of the most widely used methods of money transfer in the United States.

-Zelle is a digital payments network owned by Early Warning Services, LLC (EWS).
-EWS is a private financial services company owned by Bank of America, Capital One, JPMorgan Chase, PNC Bank, Truist, US Bank, and Wells Fargo.
+Zelle, a digital payment network, is housed under the umbrella of Early Warning Services, LLC (EWS).
+EWS is a private financial services company jointly owned by some of the largest names in banking.
+These include Bank of America, Capital One, JPMorgan Chase, PNC Bank, Truist, U.S. Bank, and Wells Fargo.

 How does Zelle work?